bookofproofs/bookofproofs.github.io/_sources/history/20th-century/talbot-walter.md

 ### Mathematical Profile (Excerpt):
 * Jerry Talbot, born on 14 September 1870 in Forest Depot, Virginia, USA, was a foreman working on street paving.
-* Carrie Payne, born on 10 March 1880 in Campbell County, Virginia, USA, married Jerry Talbot on 29 November 1899 in Allegheny, Pennsylvania, USA.
 * We note that on at least one official document, Carrie's year of birth is given as 1877.
-* Jerry and Carrie Talbot had five children, one dying as a baby.
-* The four surviving children were Helen V Talbot (1901-1951), Reginald P Talbot (1904-1981), Jerry W Talbot Jr (1907-1944), and Walter Richard Talbot (1909-1977), the subject of this biography.
-* At the time Walter was born the family were living in a rented home at 5635 Mignonette Street, Pittsburgh, together with Carrie's father Richard Payne and her brother William Payne.
 * parents and grandparents had attained their education in spite of limited opportunities for formal schooling.
 * The two chemistry teachers were sincere and encouraging.
 * Dr Gorgas regularly hired a coloured (term in vogue then) girl as departmental secretary.